DanCue44/pikvm-dashboard/docs/FAQ.md

 ### Is the connection encrypted?

-If you access PiKVM via HTTPS, all dashboard communication is encrypted.
-The default PiKVM setup uses a self-signed certificate.
+Yes, PiKVM uses HTTPS by default, so all dashboard communication is encrypted.
+PiKVM uses a self-signed certificate, which may trigger a browser warning on first visit - this is normal and safe to accept.

 ---